 classroom assessments that are appropriate for the age and type of learner.
-In addition, interpretation of standardized test groups, and analyze how to assess understanding in learners, including higher order thinking.
+In addition, interpretation of standardized test curriculum and assessment.
+Students will learn how to develop appropriate classroom assessments for individuals and groups, and analyze how to assess understanding in learners, including higher order thinking.
 Students will create results and communication of assessment outcomes to students, administrators, and parents will be addressed.